MatthiasPortzel/ka-hearth/_posts/2019-02-05-locations-removed.md

 #### KA Removes locations

 On Januaray 9th, 2019, Khan Academy removed locations from the website.
 I'm about a month late for this to be news, but I think it's important enough an event to still be worth covering.
 (I first saw this noted by Nicholas.)
 This marks the resolution to [locations being unchangeable](location-unchangeable), and also to the Location Hack.
-At risk of being cynical, it seems like a typical KA fix to remove the cause of the problem rather than fixing it.s
+At risk of being cynical, it seems like a typical KA fix to remove the cause of the problem rather than fixing it.

 #### What were locations?